weisjohn/mongoose-simple-fixtures/README.md

 templates.json users.json
 ```

 then `mongoose-simple-fixtures` would look for two models on the mongoose reference called `templates` and `users`.
 If those models do not exist, the data loading will fail.
+Any files not ending in `.json` are skipped.

 ### extra